Nidala96/ristorante/README.md

 Restaurant Registration:
 - Endpoint: POST /api/restaurant
-- Parameters: id, email, password, restaurant name
+- Parameters: id, email, restaurant name
 ### OAuth2 Login:
 - Endpoint: POST /api/login
 - Parameters: email, password
 ### Authenticated User-only APIs:
-- Create a new ingredient: POST /api/ingredients
+- Create a new ingredient: POST /home/aggiungi-ingrediente
-- Create a new dish: POST /api/dishes
+- Create a new dish: POST /home/aggiungi-piatto
-- Get the list of ingredients: GET /api/ingredients
+- Get the list of ingredients: GET /home/lista-ingredienti
-- Get the list of dishes: GET /api/dishes
+- Get the list of dishes: GET /home/lista-piatti
-- Delete an ingredient: DELETE /api/ingredients/{id}
+- Delete an ingredient: DELETE /home/elimina-ingrediente
-- Delete a dish: DELETE /api/dishes/{id}
+- Delete a dish: DELETE /home/elimina-piatto
 - Public API:
-- vDelete a user: DELETE /api/users/{id}
+- vDelete a user: DELETE localhost:8081/auth/delete-utente
 #### Note: Deleting a user will result in the deletion of all associated ingredients and dishes.

 ## Branches: